anushka-mitra/academic-website-2023/content/authors/admin/_index.md

 highlight_name: true
 ---

-{h1 style="font-family:rose;"}Welcome!
+<h1 style="font-family:rose;">Welcome!
 I am a 5th year PhD Candidate at the Department of Economics at the University of Texas at Austin.
 My primary research interests are in Macroeonomics and Labor Markets.</h1>
 {style="text-align: justify;"}